Year 6

 Welcome to your final year at Paulton Junior School!

-Year 6 is always a fantastic year: filled with exciting new challenges and an opportunity to show your best self!
+Year 6 is always a fantastic year: filled with exciting new challenges and an opportunity to show your best self.

 Bring on a cracking term!

-Term 6
+Term 4

 EXPECTATIONS

 – Reading at home in Year 6 should happen every day.
-This can be in a variety of forms such as: children reading independently, sharing a chapter together and reading on Fonetti (if your teacher has given you access).
+This can be in a variety of forms, such as: children reading independently, sharing a chapter together and reading on Fonetti (if your teacher has given you access).
 Also, remember reading to your child and listening to audiobooks is extremely beneficial too!
-Reading records should be signed off by an adult but we expect Year 6 children to record their own independent reading journey themselves.
-Reading records should be transferred between home and school everyday.
+Reading Records should be signed off by an adult, but we expect Year 6 children to record their own independent reading journey themselves.
+Reading Records should be transferred between home and school every day.
 Please ensure Accelerated Reader quizzes are completed within 48 hours of finishing the book.
 See below for the links to assist with reading using apps and AR Quizzes.
 We expect every child to complete a minimum of 3 quizzes every term.

 HOMEWORK